 As we introduce new services similar to ones in the current market, or as other companies introduce new products to services, we may become subject to additional competition.
-We believe that we compete favorably with our competitors on the basis of the above factors.
-However, some of our competitors may have more resources than we do, and may be able to devote greater resources than we can to expand their business and market shares.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Related to Our Business and Industry-We face significant competition, and if we fail to compete effectively, we may lose our market share or fail to gain additional market share, and our profitability may be adversely affected."